Why choose Hometown Heating and Cooling Inc.?

 How do I know what size unit our house needs?

-An HVAC system that’s too small won’t keep your home comfortable and one that is oversized will not maintain acceptable humidity levels or be efficient.
-Oversized systems cycle (turn on and off) more than necessary; this cycling wastes precious, expensive energy; puts undue strain on components like compressors; and often reduces the expected life of the system.
-Hometown Heating and Cooling, Inc. will determine the optimal size of HVAC equipment for your home by making a careful study of your heating and cooling requirements.
+This is the #1 problem that we see in homes around the valley.
+Many homes have furnaces or air conditioners that are oversized by up to 200% or more.
+An HVAC system that’s too small won’t keep your home comfortable and one that is oversized will be less efficient, and often overheat or freeze, cause hot and cold spots, and short-cycle (turn on and off) more than necessary.
+This cycling wastes precious, expensive energy; puts undue strain on components like motors and compressors, and often reduces the expected life of the system.
+What’s worse, is that if you paid for a 2-stage furnace upgrade, you likely won’t see the benefits from it.
+Hometown Heating and Cooling, Inc., is professionally trained to calculate the proper sizing of your equipment, and will determine the optimal size of HVAC equipment for your home by making a careful study of your heating and cooling requirements.
 We will consider many factors before making a recommendation.
-Such as … size of the house, climate, the number and type of windows installed, insulation, and even the number of people living in your home.
+Such as, size of the house, climate, elevation, the number and type of windows installed, insulation, and even the number of people living in your home.

 What is a heat load calculation?